-Building Awareness of Black Friday Promotions
+Black Friday Promotions – Building Awareness

-While early offers can spread the load a little, our own data suggests that many shoppers are waiting for bigger deals on Black Friday itself.
+While early offers can spread the load of customers to your site, our own data suggests that many shoppers still wait for bigger deals on Black Friday itself.
 Home Depot has taken a similar approach here, with its homepage already in full Black Friday mode.

 Driving Repeat Visits